 The alabaster slab to Gilbert Thacker, now hanging on the wall of the South aisle, originally formed the covering stone of a tomb in the Thacker Quire, at the East end of the North aisle.
 When the floor level was raised in 1792, it was completely lost from view until 1854, when it was placed in its present position.
 Incised on the slab are the figures of Gilbert Thacker, who died in 1563, his wife, two children, and a dog.
 Thacker was responsible for pulling down the Priory Church and most of the monastic buildings.
 He had inherited them from his father, Thomas, who as Thomas Cromwell's steward at the time of the dissolution of the monasteries, had obtained possession of the Priory as his share of the spoil.

-Above the altar in the north aisle is a monument to Gabriel Fisher who died in 1647, and in the floor close to the altar is a large slate grave cover for him and his wife.
-Geoffrey Fisher, former Headmaster of Repton School and Archbishop of Canterbury, was a descendent.High up on the south wall of the south chapel is a memorial to George Waklin of Bretby, who died in 1617, and Ellen his wife, who died in 1614.
+Above the altar in the north aisle is a monument to Thomas Fisher who died in 1771 and his wife, Mary, who died in 1774.
+In the floor close to the altar is a large slate grave cover for them both.
+Geoffrey Fisher, former Headmaster of Repton School and Archbishop of Canterbury, was a descendant.High up on the south wall of the south chapel is a memorial to George Waklin of Bretby, who died in 1617, and Ellen his wife, who died in 1614.
 The monument shows them kneeling face to face at a prayer desk with a child, their son, kneeling on a cushion below.
 This monument had occupied other positions in the Church before it was placed here.
 Dr. Cox says it was stripped of many of its accessories and otherwise maltreated in 1854.

 A tablet on the north wall of the north aisle records the death in 1847 of Elizabeth Bigsby, the wife of the historian to whom we are indebted for much of the information about the alterations to the church in 1792.